 For example, in Oregon, many wrongful death claims are subject to a three-year statute of limitations – but there are many exceptions, including when alcohol is involved, when a public body is involved, or in product liability claims.

-Wrongful death after a crime trial
+Wrongful death separate from a crime trial

 More on Wrongful Death: